redstone-finance/suiangria/README.md

 ⚠️ **Early Development Notice**: This project is under active development.
 Many features are incomplete or may not work as expected.
 Use at your own risk.

-Above means, that if you will use this library for testing your sui d-apps, tests passing does not mean the app is perfect.
-Although you can use this to find failing cases in your app.
+Above means that if you use this library for testing your Sui dApps, passing tests do not guarantee your application is production-ready.
+However, you can leverage this tool to identify potential failure cases in your application.

 ## Installation